-There are a number of ways to create your own SWOT Analysis from DIY templates to software.
+There are a number of ways to create your own SWOT Analyses from DIY templates to software.
 Here are some of the common approaches:

 Word & PowerPoint:

-Creating a 2x2 in Word & PowerPoint is probably the most common way a SWOT is created for a business.
-It's effective because it's quick, easy to build, and easy to edit.
+Creating a 2×2 in Word & PowerPoint is probably the most common way a SWOT is created for business planning.
+It’s effective because it’s quick, easy to build, and easy to edit.
 There are some disadvantages to this approach though.
 You may find many versions of the same framework and have difficulty with version control or consistency.
-It's also often the case that this approach can lead to your SWOT being done, filed and forgotten...
+It’s also often the case that this approach can lead to your SWOT being done, filed and forgotten…

 Maybe less popular since Covid, but the classic approach of a whiteboard and post-it notes is probably the most popular way a SWOT has been run within a strategy workshop.
 The interactive nature of this approach works really well.
 You can break into teams to look at specific areas, it’s also easy to group and refine attributes.
 The disadvantage is where you put the outcomes, as you’re probably often back to Word, PowerPoint, or worse… email!
 Again, often filed and forgotten.